 The following list gives you an idea of what Medicare Part A pays for, and does not pay for, during your stay in a participating hospital.
 However, even when Part A covers a cost, there are significant financial limitations on the length of coverage, as you'll see below.

 When you are admitted to a hospital or skilled nursing facility, Medicare Part A hospital insurance will cover the following for a certain amount of time:

 Medicare Part A hospital insurance does not cover:

-Medicare Part A pays only certain amounts of a hospital bill for any one spell of illness.
-(And for each spell of illness, you must pay a deductible before Medicare will pay anything.
-In 2013, the hospital insurance deductible is $1,184.)
+Medicare doesn't cover 100% of hospital bills.
+Medicare Part A pays only certain amounts of a hospital bill for any one "spell of illness."
+And for each spell of illness, you must pay a deductible before Medicare will pay anything.
+In 2023, the hospital insurance deductible is $1,556.

 (Note: If you have a Medicare Advantage Plan, called Medicare Part C, you may not have to pay the deductible and coinsurance amounts for hospital stays.)

 A spell of illness, called a "benefit period," refers to the time you are treated in a hospital or skilled nursing facility, or some combination of the two.
 The benefit period begins the day you enter the hospital or skilled nursing facility as an inpatient and continues until you have been out for 60 consecutive days.
 If you are in and out of the hospital or nursing facility several times but have not stayed out completely for 60 consecutive days, all your inpatient bills for that time will be figured as part of the same benefit period (even if you are readmitted for a different illness or injury).

 Medicare also covers other types of facilities and services, but only in some circumstances.